 Mary made a face.
 “People talk like he was here all the time. ” She shook her head.
 “He was mostly only here when we had parties — so they always saw him, at the parties, because that’s the only time they were here, too.”

 “No. Never!
 No matter how you mean that.
 He was just a friend — sort of… He wasn’t in any sort of relationship with any of the girls in the house.”

 “Did you see him last night?”

 “No. I hadn’t seen him for a week or two.
 He…” She shrugged.
 “There was a storm last night.
 As you know.
-Nobody visits here when there’s a storm.
-They might get stuck on the island for a day or two.
-No phones, the road gets washed out sometimes… We always stock up on food and candles, and kerosene for the lanterns, and ride it out.
+Nobody visits here when there’s going to be a storm.
+They might get stuck on the island for a day or two. the phones and electricity get knocked out, the road gets washed out sometimes… We always stock up on food and candles, and kerosene for the lanterns, and ride it out.
 It can be kind of fun.
 We have books and board games and Becks has her guitar, and we have an excuse for skipping our classes.”

 When Rhonda was done, Mary said, “Can I ask a question?”